israelpereira55/MDVRPTW/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Prerequisites

-Python 3.6 or higher is required.
-You also need a MDVRPTW problem instancy, which you can get on VRP Libraries.
+First you need a MDVRPTW problem instancy, which you can get on VRP Libraries.
 We will list some libraries in which you can get them.
-We have the "instances" folder with Cordeuat and Vidal MDVRPTW instances, mostly for backup reasons.
-You can use them too!
+We have the "instances" folder with Cordeuat and Vidal MDVRPTW instances, mostly for backup purposes but You can use them too!

 You can also make your own instance, but it needs to follow Cordeaut standards.

 * [VRP-REP](http://www.vrp-rep.org/variants/item/mdvrptw.html)
 * [NEO LCC](https://neo.lcc.uma.es/vrp/vrp-instances/multiple-depot-vrp-instances/)

+### Prerequisites

+Python 3.6 or higher is required.

 ### Installation